-When consumers decide whether or not to buy a game, they face a binary purchasing decision, one that is not aided by a single, or even small sample of traditional reviews.
-The MetaMeter aggregates a large number of reviews in order to produce a single recommendation (Play It or Skip It) based on the earned MetaMeter Score.
-Learn more about VSG and the MetaMeter on our About page.
+When consumers decide whether or not to buy a game, they face a binary purchasing decision, one that is not aided by a traditional scoring system.
+And so, the MetaMeter aggregates critic reviews in order to produce a single recommendation (Play It or Skip It) based on the earned MetaMeter Score.
+Learn more about VSG’s history and the MetaMeter Score on our About page.

 VSG and the MetaMeter is a passion project, born out of a love for video games and the communities they create.
 But it wouldn’t be here without the support of others – family, friends, and you.

-The MetaMeter Score reflects the percentage of positive critic reviews for a video game.
-To calculate the MetaMeter Score for a given game, VSG (1) extracts the reviews/impressions for the game selected for MetaMeter coverage by crawling publications on our Publications List, (2) normalizes and classifies reviews into two baskets (recommended vs. not recommended), and (3) divides the number of ‘recommended’ reviews by the total number of reviews aggregated.
-The About page describes this process in further detail.
+To calculate MetaMeter Scores for games, VSG: (1) extracts the reviews/impressions for the covered game by crawling publications on our Publications List; (2) normalizes (i.e., scored reviews are all translated to a 100-point scale) and classifies reviews into two baskets (recommended vs. not recommended),;and (3) divides the number of ‘recommended’ reviews by the total number of reviews aggregated, equaling the MetaMeter Score.

-Scored reviews are ‘recommended’ when the normalized score is greater than or equal to 75 / 100;
+Scored reviews are considered ‘recommended’ when the normalized score is greater than or equal to 75 / 100;

 Conversely, scored reviews with a score less than 75 / 100, and un-scored reviews that are ‘generally unfavorable’, are classified as ‘not recommended’.
 Note that whether or not an individual review is considered ‘recommended’ or ‘not recommended’ is unrelated to VSGs Play It or Skip It recommendation.

-VSG does so by classifying un-scored reviews as either ‘generally favorable’ or ‘generally unfavorable’ (corresponding to the ‘recommended’ and ‘not recommended’ framework employed for scored reviews).
+VSG does so by classifying un-scored reviews as either ‘generally favorable’ or ‘generally unfavorable.’
 That is, reviews that express a generally favorable impression about a game – without serious reservations – are treated the same as scored reviews with verdicts greater than or equal to 75 / 100, and generally unfavorable reviews are treated the same as scored reviews with verdicts less than 75 / 100.

-The general rule, is this: so long as the outlet generally recommends the game without serious conditions, the MetaMeter considers it ‘recommended’; and where that answer is ambiguous, the game is given the benefit of the doubt.
-As an aside, note that un-scored early reviews from outlets that traditionally score reviews (e.g., IGN) are also evaluated under this framework.
+The general rule, though, is this: so long as the outlet generally recommends the game without serious conditions, the MetaMeter considers it ‘recommended’; and where that answer is ambiguous, the game is given the benefit of the doubt.
+As an aside, note that un-scored early reviews from outlets that traditionally score reviews (e.g., IGN) are also evaluated under this rubric.

 To illustrate, consider these three games: Sniper Elite 4 (72%), Gravity Rush 2 (87%), and Persona 5 (99%).
 Because each title received more than the minimum threshold, each game earned a recommendation from the MetaMeter.
 It is difficult to argue that they are comparable, however.
 Sniper Elite 4 might be a good game, but it’s not in the same ballpark as Gravity Rush 2; and while Gravity Rush 2’s 87% MetaMeter score is impressive, that doesn’t mean it’s comparable to Persona 5.
 VSG’s medal system accounts for this, helping consumers differentiate between the good games and the truly great games.

 Whether a game receives one of the four available medals – Bronze, Silver, Gold, or Platinum – is dependent upon, first, whether the game receives a MetaMeter recommendation and, second, what the Average Critic Score (ACS) for that game is.
-The ACS is calculated exactly as it sounds – it’s the simple average of all scored reviews, no weighting applied – and rating tiers are determined by where that score falls under the following framework:
+The ACS is calculated exactly as it sounds – it’s the simple average of all scored reviews, with no weighting or adjustments applied – and rating tiers are determined by where that score falls under the following framework:

-Bronze (75-79.99) – Games with an Average Critic Score greater than 75 but less than 80.
+Bronze (75-79.99) – ACS greater than 75 but less than 80.

-Silver (80-85.99) – Games with a MetaMeter recommendation and an Average Critic Score greater or equal to 80 but less than 86.
+Silver (80-85.99) – ACS greater than 80 but less than 86.

-Gold (86-91.99) – Games with a MetaMeter recommendation and an Average Critic Score greater or equal to 86 but less than 92.
+Gold (86-91.99) – ACS greater than 86 but less than 92.

-Where a publication issues multiple reviews for the same game, VSG may (at our discretion) treat those reviews as distinct data points, so long as they are unique.
+When issues multiple reviews for the same game, VSG may (at our discretion) treat those reviews as distinct data points, so long as they are unique.
 A more common occurrence comes in the form of updated reviews; in this situation, the updated review replaces the legacy review.

 A thornier issue rears its head where a publication publishes separate reviews for the PvP and PvE components of a game (e.g., as IGN does for the Call of Duty franchise).
 In this situation, it is not fair – to the developer, to the reviewer, to the consumer – to average those scores together.
 Because of that, those reviews (while technically scored) are treated as un-scored reviews and batched according to the ‘generally favorable’ rubric used for un-scored reviews.